 Level Two: Advanced Workshop

-After completing a Level One workshop, you will be able to participate in this more advanced workshop.
+After you completed a Level One workshop, graduates are often interested in taking part in this more advanced level.

-*Usually the participants will choose the focus of the work
+Usually, the participants choose the focus of the work.

-This is the workshop for you if you want to become a volunteer facilitator of the AVP process.
-This workshop is intended for those who intend to participate in community and/or prison workshops.
+- If graduates find they would like to become a volunteer facilitator of the AVP process, they take the Training-for-Facilitators/Trainers (T4F) Workshop.
+This workshop is designed for those who expect to be active in community and/or prison workshops.

-*As a final step in the training, you will work in workshops with three or more facilitation teams and with a local group to develop your skills and confidence until you are officially a facilitator.
+- As a last step in the training, you will apprentice with three or more facilitation teams in workshops and work with a local group to develop your skills and confidence until you are a full-fledged facilitator.

 What do the the teens get?

-Two full days of laughter, games, and no drawn-out lectures
+- Two days of laughter, games, and no drawn-out lectures

-Getting to know your peers and adults who are taking the workshops
+- Getting to know peers and adults who take the workshop.

 - Learning more about yourself, how to handle problems, enjoy people and have fun.